sudeepnarkar/EgenSolution-Coding-Challenge/README.md

 # EgenSolution-Coding-Challenge
 Egen Solutions Coding Challenge

 The goal of this project is to build a system that works like an IoT platform – in this case, a personal weight tracker.
-This system is responsible for,
+This system is responsible for

 •	Consuming data sent from different sensors (emulators)

 •	Storing the received data in MongoDB

 •	Running the data through different rules to make basic predictions

 Dependencies -